hugo-b-r/helix-deb/README.md

 ## Set-up

-If you want to use the script, you should set up a [rust development environment] (http://rustup.rs).
-You should alos install cargo bundle (the latest "development" version because the last update isn't working with cargo workspaces).
+If you want to use the script, you should set up a [rust development environment](http://rustup.rs).
+You should also install cargo bundle (the latest "development" version because the last update isn't working with cargo workspaces).

 So use:
 ```bash
 cargo install --git https://github.com/burtonageo/cargo-bundle